PopulateTools/healthy_data/README.md

 $ bin/rails generate healthy_data:install
 ```

-## Rules config file
+## Setup

-You must define the rules for each table inside a YML and initialize HealthyData with its location such as:
+You must define the rules for each table inside a YML and initialize `HealthyData` with its location such as:

 ```ruby
 HealthyData.setup do |config|